talksik/rpi-random-projects/yudai/seeed-voicecard-fork-for-higher-kernel/README.md

 We provide official support for using reSpeaker with the following OS:
 - 32-bit Raspberry Pi OS
-- 64-bit Raspberry Pi OS (experimental support)
+- 64-bit Raspberry Pi OS

 And following hardware platforms:
-- Raspberry Pi 3 (all models), Raspberry Pi 4 (all models), Raspberry Pi Zero and Zero W
+- Raspberry Pi 3 (all models), Raspberry Pi 4 (all models)

 Anything beyond the scope of official support is considered to be community supported.
 Support for other OS/hardware platforms can be added, provided MOQ requirements can be met.